Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 * Arguing for partial credit when your submitted code does not compile or run without crashing
 * Asking for additional points to reach a grade threshold

-Repeated frivolous regrade request will result in:
+Repeated frivolous regrade request will result in (at the discretion of the professor):
 * All future regrade requests being declined without examination
 * A professionalism deduction to your final grade

-Regrade requests can result in your **entire assignment** being regraded.
-If, for example, during a regrade request, you find you should have received a deduction and you mistakenly did not, a regrade request could result in you losing points.
+Regrade requests may result in your **entire assignment** being regraded.
+If, for example, during a regrade request, you find you should have received a deduction but you mistakenly did not, a regrade request could result in you losing points.

 Regrade requests should be written **professionally and respectfully**.
 Understand that with a class of several hundred students, there *will* be grading errors.
 None of the course staff are trying to make errors, however they will happen.
-Regrade requests should explain how you feel the existing rubric was applied wrong in a calm and respectful tone.
+Regrade requests should explain how you feel the existing rubric was applied incorrectly in a calm and respectful tone.
-Insults, profanity, and unprofessional language will result in a professionalism deduction to your final course grade, and your regrade request being declined.
+Insults, profanity, and unprofessional language will result in a professionalism deduction to your final course grade, and your regrade request being declined without further review.

 ---